 As explained by the scientists, current atmospheric conditions are very similar to those seen in 1996, 2001, 2008, 2011, and 2017.
 "All of those analogous seasons had very intense activity.
 Especially 1996 and 2017, which were extremely active seasons," Klotzbach explained in presenting the study.

-In the last six particularly active years, at least one storm has always formed during the month of May, so they are not ruling out that happening this year as well.
+In the last six particularly active years, at least one storm has always formed during May, so they are not ruling out that happening this year as well.
 Part of the reason they believe there will be a lot of activity has to do with the high water temperatures in parts of the Atlantic Ocean and the lack of an El Niño phenomenon.

 El Niño is a natural phenomenon of warming waters in tropical areas of the Pacific Ocean, which generates vertical wind gusts.
 When this occurs, atmospheric activity decreases, resulting in hurricanes over the Atlantic.
 In contrast, the La Niña phenomenon occurs when there are colder than normal waters in tropical areas, and this generates a greater number of hurricanes in the Atlantic.
 This year we do not expect a La Niña phenomenon, but a lack of El Niño.